easycv/easycv/docs/source/reference/resources.rst

           sha256: 0f7d45278...948e822da // file sha256 hash
           url: example.com/file1.txt

-To add this resource to easycv, save the file as **test-resource.yaml** anc put it inside \
+To add this resource to easycv, save the file as **test-resource.yaml** and put it inside \
 **easycv\\resources\\sources**.